-As long as you’re being respectful, you can’t do wrong, no matter how hurtful the thing you might be saying is.
+In my eyes, as long as you’re respectful, you can do no wrong, no matter how hurtful the thing you might be saying is.

 However, I don’t think brutality is a word that should go hand in hand with honesty or police for that matter.

 9 out of 10 cases, there’s a way to get your point across, truthfully, without being trash about it.